 The Sohu Group treats advertising contracts with multiple deliverable elements as separate units of accounting for revenue recognition purposes and recognizes revenue on a periodic basis during the contract period when each deliverable service is provided.
 Since the contract price is for all deliverables under one advertising contract, the Sohu Group allocates the contract price among all the deliverables at the inception of the arrangement on the basis of their relative selling prices according to the selling price hierarchy established by ASU No. 2009-13.
-The Group first uses vendor-specific objective evidence of selling price does not exist, the Group uses third-party evidence of selling price.
-If neither vendor-specific objective evidence of selling price of selling price exists, the Group uses management's best estimate of selling price for the deliverables.
+The Group first uses vendor-specific objective evidence of selling price, if it exists.
+If vendor-specific objective evidence of selling price does not exist, the Group uses third-party evidence of selling price.
+If neither vendor-specific objective evidence of selling price nor third-party evidence of selling price exists, the Group uses management's best estimate of selling price for the deliverables.